nodemcu/nodemcu-firmware/docs/en/modules/tmr.md

 	- `tmr.ALARM_SINGLE` a one-shot alarm (and no need to call [`tmr.unregister()`](#tmrunregister))
 	- `tmr.ALARM_SEMI` manually repeating alarm (call [`tmr.start()`](#tmrstart) to restart)
 	- `tmr.ALARM_AUTO` automatically repeating alarm
+- `func(timer)` callback function which is invoked with the timer object as an argument

 #### Returns
 `true` if the timer was started, `false` on error